masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ```

-Non-Pyrope calls have the same procedure/function distinction and use the same
+Non-Pyrope calls use the same Pyrope lambda definition but they do not have
-Pyrope lambda definition but they do not have the `where` clause.
+the `where` clause.

 If no type is provided, a C++ call assumes a `pipe(...inp)->(...out)` type is